Before we discuss whether or not weighted blankets can benefit toddlers, let's cover a couple principles for safely using a weighted blanket.

 One study found positive results for sleeping patterns in young children with and without developmental disabilities when they used a weighted blanket.

 Another examined the use of weighted blankets for sleep in autistic children specifically, and again there were positive results.
-Others provide research to support use of weighted vests with children on the autism spectrum – which is another form of that deep pressure input that a weighted blanket can provide.

 When considering the conclusions of each research study, signs point to weighted blankets being effective.